 “Just saying.
 And anyway, not all asari like to play with biotics in bed.”
 He paused, and the words that followed came carried on an unexpected undercurrent of fear mixed with desire.
 “Do you?”

 “That’s none of your business.”

-Nihlus averted his eyes, tucking his mandibles close, and Saren cursed himself for being a dick again.
+Nihlus averted his eyes, tucking his mandibles close, and Saren cursed himself for being obnoxious again.
 It was the only answer he could give to that particular question, but it hadn’t been necessary to deliver it in such a hostile manner.
 Why was it so damn difficult?